DioxusLabs/dioxus/notes/SOLVEDPROBLEMS.md

 On the actual diffing level, we're using the diffing algorithm pulled from Dodrio, but plan to move to a dedicated crate that implements Meyers/Patience for us.
 During the diffing phase, we track our current position using a "Traversal" which implements the "MoveTo".
 When "MoveTo" is combined with "Edit", it is possible for renderers to fully interpret a series of Moves and Edits together to update their internal node structures for rendering.

+## Patch Stream

+One of the most important parts of Dioxus is the ability to stream patches from server to client.
+However, this inherently has challenges where raw VNodes attach listeners to themselves, and are therefore not serializable.